How the Mortgage Industry is Adapting to New Ways of Home Appraisals and Closings

 How Home Appraisals have Changed

 A home appraisal is required on a purchase or refinance transaction.
 For borrowers who feel comfortable, appraisers are now wearing full protective gear while in the home.
 The appraiser always remains at least six feet apart from the members of the household.
 In some situations, the lender may allow a virtual appraisal, external-only appraisal, or waive the appraisal requirement entirely.
-As always, we recommend discussing these options with your mortgage lender to see how the different appraisal processes may affect your loan.
+As always, we recommend discussing these options with your mortgage company to see how the different appraisal processes may affect your loan.

 How Mortgage Closings have Changed